-Note: A separate account, presenter bio, and CV should be created and uploaded for each individual presenter and co-presenter.
-All co-presenters must be added to a proposal by the submission deadline of March 27, 2019.
+A separate account, presenter bio, and CV should be created and uploaded for each individual presenter and co-presenter.
+All co-presenters must be added to a proposal by the submission deadline.

 Review the proposal requirements in advance so that you can create a comprehensive proposal.

 Think creatively about which session type would best allow the audience to experience, understand, and/or engage with your session ideas, principles, or strategies.

 Consider the lessons, take aways, and/or action steps that will allow the audience to replicate or implement session content in their own work.

 Pay attention to the number of selected responses allowed per question, each of the requirements, and the question-specific limits (minimums and/or maximums) in the description fields.
 Many questions specify a character limit, not a word limit, which will also count the spaces between words.

 Carefully consider how to use the maximum characters allowed to fully explain and elaborate on your ideas so the reviewers gain a clear and robust understanding of your intended session content.